MaastrichtU-IDS/d2s-docs/docs/start-create-mappings.md

 This tool uses the [rdf4j](https://rdf4j.eclipse.org/) framework to execute multiple SPARQL queries files, marked by the `.rq` extension, from a same repository on a SPARQL endpoint.

 The SPARQL query files to execute can be provided via:
-* A [URL pointing to a directory](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/mapping/drugbank/transform/1) containing the `.rq` files in a GitHub repository
+* A [URL pointing to a directory](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/mapping/drugbank/transform/1) containing the `.rq` files in a GitHub repository.
-* The local filesystem repository (sharing volume)
+* The local filesystem repository (sharing volume).

 [![RDF4J](/img/RDF4J_logo.png)](https://rdf4j.eclipse.org/)